-15. The Butternut Tree (Juglans cinerea)
+20. The Butternut Tree (Juglans cinerea)

 A butternut tree is a slow growing, deciduous tree that is native to southeast Canada and eastern United States.
 It will only grow in regions that don’t get too hot, and so they tend to stick to high alpine areas.

 The wood of the butternut tree is soft but not strong, light, coarse grained, durable, easy to work with and light brown in color.
 Butternut would is a first choice for wood carvers, and it popular in furniture manufacturing as well.

 The bark of the butternut tree is light gray in color and quite smooth when it is young, but as the tree matures the color of the bark changes along with its texture.

-16. The Black Cherry Tree (Prunus serotina)
+21. The Black Cherry Tree (Prunus Serotina)